chase-slept/chase-blog/_drafts/migating-docker-containers.md

 ![Screenshot example of Volumes section](/assets/img/)

-We can also find this path information from the CLI with:
-{% highlight shell %}
-    docker inspect container container_example
-{% endhighlight %}
-where *container_example* is the name the container.
-This should spit out a quite a bit of info about the container---we're looking for something like this:
+We can also find this path information from the CLI with `docker inspect container container_example`, where *container_example* is the name of our target container.
+This should spit out a quite a bit of info---we're looking for something like this:
 {% highlight console %}
     "HostConfig": {
                 "Binds": [